Richard B. Spencer: Public speaking

 On January 20, 2017, Spencer attended the inauguration of Donald Trump.
 As he was giving an impromptu interview on a nearby street afterwards, a masked man punched Spencer in the face, then fled.
 A video of the incident was posted online, leading to divergent views on whether the attack was appropriate.
+The attacker remained unidentified as of September 2021.

 Shortly after the violent Unite the Right rally in Charlottesville, Virginia, in August 2017, the University of Florida denied Spencer's request for a September 2017 speaking opportunity, citing public safety grounds after opposition from students and locals of Gainesville, Florida.
 Due to safety reasons, he was also denied speaking requests at Louisiana State University and Michigan State University in August 2017.
 In September 2017, Cameron Padgett, who tried to book Spencer, sued MSU; he was represented by Kyle Bristow, an MSU alumnus.

 On August 16, during a television interview with Israeli Channel 2 anchor Danny Kushmaro, Spencer claimed that "Jews are vastly over-represented in... 'the establishment', that is, Ivy League educated people who really determine policy".

 Spencer's National Policy Institute, David Duke, Stefan Molyneux, and American Renaissance magazine were among the white nationalist outlets banned by YouTube from their platform in late June 2020 for not following the platform's policies on hate speech.